Sukritigonegeek/Sukritigonegeek/README.md

 # 💫 About Me:
 <p align="left">
-👀 I’m interested in data analysis, and I love learning about new things!<br>🌱 I’m currently learning more about Python and Advanced SQL.<br>📫 Reach me via mail at sukritidam@gmail.com
+👀 I’m interested in data analysis, and I love learning about new things!<be>
+  🌱 I’m currently learning more about Python and Advanced SQL.<br>📫 Reach me via mail at [sukritidam@gmail.com](sukritidam@gmail.com)
 <br>
 </p>